RuslanRWX/maillog_events/README.md

 *Maillog_events* is designed to reveal email addresses by patterns and send to SQS (Amazon Simple Queue Service).
-If your mail server sometimes bulks emailing, you will be faced with the issues like *"550 Message was not accepted -- invalid mailbox"*,  *"451  user over quota"* etc. It is not proper to send mail with an invalid mailbox, for example.
+If your mail server sometimes bulks emailing, you will be faced with issues like *"550 Message was not accepted -- invalid mailbox"*,  *"451  user over quota"* etc. It is not proper to send mail with an invalid mailbox, for example.
 You can get to a blacklist about that.
-You should delete or disable the email addresses with errors in your database.
+You should deleted or disabled the email addresses with errors in your database.

-*maillog* is warking as a part of serverless architecture daemon to parse mail logs and send a message to exist SQS queue.
+*maillog* is warking as a part of serverless architecture daemon to parse mail logs and send a message to SQS queue.
-The program has two configuration file */etc/maillog/maillog.conf* and */etc/maillog/pattern.xml* *maillog.conf* is main configuration file *pattern.xml* is an XML file with patterns for pares log
+The program has two configuration file */etc/maillog/maillog.conf* and */etc/maillog/pattern.xml* *maillog.conf* is main configuration file.
+*pattern.xml* is an XML file with parse patterns.

-> Note: For full architecture, you have to write a SQS consumer and email addresses handler it will be different for different project, especially handler.
+> Note: For full architecture, you have to write a SQS consumer and an email addresses handler it will be different for different project, especially handler.

 ---

-Please, install git and pip if you have not yet
+Please, install git and pip if you have not yet.

 ##### For Debian like system
 ```